loopmediagroup/es-alchemy/README.md

 Default: `[""]`

 Defines the relative sources for data ingestion.
-How exactly this works will be explained under data ingestion and remapping.
+How this works is explained under data ingestion and remapping.

 ##### nested